gbowne1/ProgrammerNotes/using-gcc.md

 # Using GCC

+My gcc is currently in /usr/bin/gcc /usr/lib/gcc and is gcc version 8.3.0 (Debian 8.3.0-6)

 ## Important Flags

 There are some important flags that can be used with GCC to compile C programs.